liaochunyang/liaochunyang.github.io/_pages/about.md

 About Me
 =====
 I am a fourth-year graduate student in the <a href="https://www.math.tamu.edu" target="_blank">Department of Mathematics</a> at Texas A&M University, working under the supervision of <a href="https://www.math.tamu.edu/~foucart/" target="_blank">Dr.Simon Foucart</a>.

 My research interests are mathematical data science, approximation theory, optimization, (deep) learning theory and in particular their intersections.
+Currently, I am working on optimal recovery, which is a subfield of Approximation Theory.

 You can find my completed CV <a href="https://github.com/liaochunyang/liaochunyang.github.io/blob/gh-pages/cv.pdf" target="_blank">here</a>.